 Along with other professional musicians from the South Central Pennsylvania region, we always combine humor, stories and inspiring music to offer hope during the holidays.
 This event has become a highlight of the Christmas season for many people.

-Nashville based conductor, Ed Kee says, “Every year we make a special effort to ensure that the music for Portraits of White is unique and entertaining and our 2017 show was no exception.
-We worked hard to maintain the familiar melodies and the nostalgic feel of Christmas while presenting the music in a unique way that is new and creative but still leaves you with the warm, fuzzy Christmas feeling you expect this time of year.
-Many concert attendees said it was the best of all four years so far.
+Every year, the creative team I put together makes a special effort to ensure that the music for Portraits of White is unique and entertaining; working hard to maintain the nostalgic feel of Christmas while presenting music in a unique way that is new and creative but still leaves you with the warm, fuzzy Christmas feeling you expect during the holidays.

 I love offering hope over the holidays by sharing stories, humor and great music.
 This concert contains all of those elements and more!
 I’d love to have you and your family make this concert a family tradition.

 Around Labor Day, it became clear that we couldn’t offer an in-person event in 2020.
 I cried and grieved.
 THEN, one night near the end of September, I got an idea.
 What if we could offer this year’s concert on DVD?!
 We went to work immediately…and in spite of the COVID-19 pandemic of 2020, we were able to offer the 7th Annual Portraits of White Concert “At Home”, on DVD and USB.